-(Aitken et al., 2006; Morgan, 2017).
-Stimulation of the innate immune system via Toll-like receptors contributes to some of these changes (Shah et al., 2016), with proinflammatory cytokines such as IL-1 β and IL-6, tumor necrosis factor- α , and interferons able to act directly via their respective receptors expressed on hepatocytes to regulate expression of DME genes (Aitken et al., 2006).
+In both humans and experimental animals, infections of various types have been associated with changes in drug metabolizing capacity, accompanied by changes in expression of individual DMEs (Aitken et al., 2006; Morgan, 2017).
+Stimulation of the innate immune system via toll-like receptors contributes to some of these changes (Shah et al., 2016), with proinflammatory cytokines such as IL-1β and IL-6, tumor necrosis factor-α and interferons able to act directly via their respective receptors expressed on hepatocytes to regulate expression of DME genes (Aitken et al., 2006).
 Cytokines act by different mechanisms to regulate distinct subsets of DMEs.
 In addition to cytokines, ligation of integrin receptors may also lead to differential expression of DME genes during viral infections (Jonsson-Schmunk et al., 2016).
-This study will focus on parasitic infections, which have not been studied as much as bacterial or viral infections with respect to their impact on drug metabolism, perhaps because their main prevalence is in developing countries.
+This study will focus on parasitic infections, which have not been studied as much as bacterial or viral infections with respect to their impact on drug metabolism perhaps because their main prevalence is in developing countries.

 Schistosomiasis.
-Schistosomiasis, a disease caused by infection with various species of trematode worms, affects more than 200 million people worldwide, the majority of whom live in endemic areas mostly in Africa, Asia, and South America (WHO, 2018).
+Schistosomiasis is a disease caused by infection with various species of trematode worms that affects more than 200 million people worldwide, the majority of whom live in endemic areas mostly in Africa, Asia and South America (WHO, 2016).
 Humans are exposed to schistosomal cercariae in water contaminated with human feces and urine.
 The cercariae penetrate the skin and lose their tails, becoming schistosomulae that circulate to the portal blood, where paired male and female worms mature and reproduce in the liver.
-When the female begins laying eggs, some eggs become deposited in the liver eliciting a T_H2 -type T-cell response via various egg glycoprotein antigens (Everts et al., 2009; Steinfelder et al., 2009).
-Granulomas form around the trapped eggs, in turn leading to liver fibrosis, portal hypertension, and hepatomegaly.
+When the female begins laying eggs, some eggs become deposited in the liver eliciting a Th2-type T-cell response via various egg glycoprotein antigens (Everts et al., 2009; Steinfelder et al., 2009).
+Granulomas form around the trapped eggs in turn leading to liver fibrosis, portal hypertension and hepatomegaly.

-As we reviewed recently (Morgan, 2017), 2- to 5-fold increases in half-life or areas under the curve (AUC) of the antischistosomal drug praziquantel have been reported in infected patients with liver disease.
-Praziquantel is metabolized by CYP2D6 and CYP3A4.
-The AUC of propranolol, which is metabolized by CYP2D6 and CYP1A2, was reported to be increased by a similar magnitude.
-Given that, as noted previously, the host response to schistosomal egg-laying is dominated by T_H2 -type cytokines rather than the classic T_H1 proinflammatory cytokines previously shown to modulate DMEs, we determined the impact of infection with Schistosoma mansoni on the expression of DMEs in mouse liver.

-Analyses were conducted at 30 days postinfection (dpi), just before the egg-laying stage, and at 45 dpi during the granulomatous stage.
-A panel of the mRNAs of P450s, Ugts, sulfotransferases (Sult), and nuclear receptors, as well as flavin-containing monooxygenase 3 (Fmo3) were surveyed.
-At 30 dpi, modest increases (up to 50%) in the expression of Cyp1a2, 2c29, 2e1, 3a11, 2j5, 4f13, and 4f18 were observed, whereas of the phase II enzymes only Sult1a1/2 was induced at this time point (Mimche et al., 2014).
-These changes were accompanied by 50% increases in expression of the nuclear receptors retinoid X receptor α (Rxra), constitutive androstane receptor (Car), and peroxisome proliferator-activated receptor α (Ppara), but not Pxr.
-At 45 dpi, the mRNAs of 13 of the 19 Cyp mRNAs studied were dramatically down-regulated, whereas Cyp4f16 and Cyp4f18 were induced.
+As we reviewed recently (Morgan, 2017), 2-5 fold increases in half-life or areas under the curve (AUC) of the antischistosomal drug praziquantel have been reported in infected patients with liver disease.
+Praziguantel is metabolized by CYP2D6 and 3A4.
+The AUC of propranolol, which is metabolized by CYP2D6 and 1A2, was reported to be increased by a similar magnitude.
+Given that, as noted above, the host response to schistosomal egg-laying is dominated by Th2type cytokines rather than the classical Th1 proinflammatory cytokines previously shown to modulate DMEs, we determined the impact of infection with Schistosoma mansoni on the expression of DMEs in mouse liver.
+Analyses were conducted at 30 days post-infection (dpi), just before the egg-laying stage, and at 45 dpi during the granulomatous stage.
+A panel of the mRNAs of P450s, Ugts, sulfotransferases (Sult), and nuclear receptors, as well as flavin containing monooxygenase 3 (Fmo3) were surveyed.
+At 30 dpi, modest increases (up to 50%) in the expression of Cyp1a2, 2c29, 2e1, 3a11, 2j5, 4f13 and 4f18 were observed, whereas of the phase II enzymes only Sult1a1/2 was induced at this time point (Mimche et al., 2014).
+These changes were accompanied by 50% increases in expression of the nuclear receptors retinoid X receptor α (Rxra), constitutive androstane receptor (Car) and peroxisome proliferator-activated receptor α (Ppara), but not Pxr.
+At 45 dpi, the mRNAs of 13 of the 19 Cyp mRNAs studied were dramatically down-regulated, whereas Cyps 4f16 and 4f18 were induced.
 Ugt1a1, 1a9, and 2b5, Sult1b1, 2a1/2 as well as Fmo3 were also down-regulated, as were all of the nuclear receptors measured (by about 60%) (Mimche et al., 2014).